-Gordon Banks OBE – One of the World’s Greatest Goalkeepers, 1966 Legend and Entertaining After-Dinner Speaker.
+Gordon Banks OBE was one of the World’s Greatest Goalkeepers and a 1966 World Cup Hero.

 Gordon Banks was born in Sheffield, December 1937.
 Banks grew to become not only England’s World Cup winning keeper in 1966, but was acknowledged and later officially crowned as the World’s Best Goalkeeper in the 1970 World Cup Tournament in Mexico.